finos/datahelix/docs/ProfileSchemaUse.md

 1. select the `json` directory
 1. press okay

-now when you open a json file from the `json` directory, it will be automatically validated against the DataHelix profile schema.
+now when you open a json file from the `json` directory in IntelliJ, it will be automatically validated against the DataHelix profile schema.